TheodoreEhrenborg/tiny_stories_sae/docs/src/manual_feature_examination.md

 ### Feature 0

+My interpretation: This feature activates on the quotation mark when someone starts talking.
+I'm not sure if the feature is aware of the context, or if it's specific to the character like `“`.

+GPT-4o's interpretation: "Strong on exclamations and excitement"

+(I sometimes disagree with GPT-4o's interpretations—see
+the [next page](automatic_feature_examination.md) for a discussion.)

 ```admonish
 I think the weird artifacts like `�` are caused by the tokenizer struggling
 with quotation marks.